renesugar/FileConvert/README.md

 # Using

+(See https://issues.apache.org/jira/browse/PARQUET-1114 for versions of Arrow and Parquet-Cpp with necessary fixes.)

 The basic command line to convert a file from one type to another is:

 FileConvert -i ./file.csv -o ./file.parquet